jh3nd3rs0n/jargyle/README.md

 ```

-To specify multiple rules, you would need to have the setting `rule` specified multiple times to specify each rule.
+To specify multiple rules, you would need to have the setting `rule` specified multiple times with each setting specifying another rule.

 Partial command line example: